 Power Delivery (PD)

-Whereas USB-A connectors have to be plugged into their ports in a specific orientation, the symmetry of the oval shaped USB-C connector head, along with the pin configuration within it, allows the USB-C connector to be completely reversible so that it can be plugged in any orientation, thereby adding a greater level of convenience to the already widely enjoyed functionality of the USB interface.
+Whereas USB-A connectors have to be plugged into their ports in a specific orientation, the symmetry of the oval shaped USB-C connector head, along with the pin configuration within it, allows the USB-C connector to be completely reversible.
+It can be plugged in any orientation, thereby adding a greater level of convenience to the already widely enjoyed functionality of the USB interface.

 As described above, USB-C from its onset was specifically designed as a vehicle not only for the standard USB transmission specifications, but also for an array of non-USB transmission technologies and specifications.
-As a result of this objective, the USB-C connector features an Alt-Mode capability which allows it to support various transmission interfaces such as the DisplayPort display interface and/or the Thunderbolt interface.
-In other words, for some devices, DisplayPort and Thunderbolt data/video signals are able to be transmitted via the device’s USB-C ports depending on the device’s level of support (more on this later).
+As a result, the USB-C connector features an Alt-Mode capability.
+This Alt-Mode allows it to support various transmission interfaces, such as the DisplayPort display interface or the Thunderbolt interface.
+In other words, for some devices, DisplayPort and Thunderbolt data/video signals are able to be transmitted via the device’s USB-C ports depending on the device’s level of support.
+Read more on this below.

-Another feature of USB-C that further bolsters its overall flexibility, is its Power Delivery 3.0 technology which not only provides up to 100W of charging, but also allows for two-way charging.
-With two-way charging, a USB-C port has the potential to either output power in order to charge a connected device, or input power from a connected device in order to charge itself.
-So for users of products such as laptops, you’ll not only be able to charge your laptop via the same USB-C port that you use to transfer files, but you’ll also be able to let your laptop charge your smartphone using that same USB-C port.
+Another feature of USB-C that further bolsters its overall flexibility is its Power Delivery 3.0 technology.
+It provides up to 100W of charging, but also allows for two-way charging.
+With two-way charging, a USB-C port has the potential to either output power in order to charge a connected device or input power from a connected device in order to charge itself.
+What does two-way power charging mean for laptop users, for example?
+You’ll not only be able to charge your laptop via the same USB-C port that you use to transfer files, but you’ll also be able to let your laptop charge your smartphone using that same USB-C port.

-As most users of the newer generations of smartphones know, brands are increasingly eliminating the headphone jacks in order to accommodate the device’s hardware.
-Their ability to do so, and replace it with a USB-C port, is mainly a result of USB-C’s ability to convert digital audio into analog sound, which allows for users to still be able to use their 3.5mm headphone plug (by way of a simple adapter) with their smartphone.
+USB-C has the ability to convert digital audio into analog sound.
+As most users of newer generations of smartphones know, brands are increasingly eliminating the headphone jacks in order to accommodate the device’s hardware.
+They can replace it with a USB-C port because of USB-C’s ability to convert digital audio into analog sound.
+It allows users to still be able to use their 3.5mm headphone plug with their smartphone by using a simple adapter.

 Despite all the capabilities described above, it is important to note that not all USB-C products support USB-C’s full functions.
 Of the four features listed, only connector reversibility is a feature inherent in all USB-C connectors/ports.
 For the remaining three capabilities, their level of support depends on the cost-related hardware decisions made by the manufacturers of the products utilizing them.
-This is in keeping with the by-design flexibility of USB-C which allows manufacturers the ability to pick-and-choose the level of USB-C functionality available in their product designs.
-So for some brands who might want to target a low-to-mid price point, the USB-C port on their product might only support the data speeds of the newest version of the USB specifications (USB 3.2 Gen2), while a brand more focused on the high-end market might have products with USB-C ports that support Power Delivery 3.0 and Thunderbolt Alt-Mode.
+By design the USB-C has flexibility that allows manufacturers to pick-and-choose the level of USB-C functionality available in their product designs.
+Brands who might want to target a low-to-mid price point, the USB-C port on their product might only support the data speeds of the newest version of the USB specifications (USB 3.2 Gen2).
+But, a brand more focused on the high-end market might have products with USB-C ports that support Power Delivery 3.0 and Thunderbolt Alt-Mode.

-One of the main draws for USB-C touched on before, as well as one of the main sources of confusion, is its Alt Mode capability.
+One of the main draws for USB-C, as well as one of the main sources of confusion, is its Alt Mode capability.
 As described above, Alt Mode allows USB-C ports to transfer data/video via multiple interfaces, including the increasingly popular DisplayPort video interface.
-USB-C ports which are able to transfer DisplayPort signals are either called USB-C DisplayPort or DP Alt Mode.
+USB-C ports capable of transferring DisplayPort signals are either called USB-C DisplayPort or DP Alt Mode.
 They allow you to connect video sources (e.g. PCs, Blu-Ray players, etc.) and display devices (e.g. TVs, projectors, etc.) that support DisplayPort to each other via their USB-C ports to broadcast high-definition video.

-The confusion over USB-C DisplayPort arises from fact that not all USB-C ports feature DisplayPort Alt Mode functionality (as explained in the previous section) coupled with the lack of clarity many brands provide over the level of support their USB-C products have with regards to DisplayPort functionality.
+The confusion over USB-C DisplayPort arises because not all USB-C ports feature DisplayPort Alt Mode functionality (as explained in the previous section) and because of the lack of clarity many brands provide over the level of support their USB-C products have with regards to DisplayPort functionality.
 As a consequence, a lot of users with devices that feature USB-C ports are entirely unaware of whether or not those ports support DisplayPort over USB-C. The key for these users is to understand how to identify whether their USB-C device supports DisplayPort over USB-C.